WiIIiam278/Velocitab/docs/Config-File.md

 fallback_enabled: true
 # The formats to use for the fallback group.
 fallback_group: default
-# Only show other players on a server that is part of the same server group as the player.
-only_list_players_in_same_group: true
 # Define custom names to be shown in the TAB list for specific server names.
 # If no custom display name is provided for a server, its original name will be used.
 server_display_names: